CristianBuca/MS3_TopShelf/README.md

 5. In your Git Bash Terminal type *"git clone"* then paste the address.
 6. Install all python dependencies by running this command in the terminal: `pip install -r requirements.txt`

-*Alternatively you can download the repository as ZIP or use [Github Desktop](https://desktop.github.com) to ge the repository on you local machine*
+*Alternatively you can download the repository as ZIP or use [Github Desktop](https://desktop.github.com) to get the repository on you local machine*

 [Back to Top](#top-shelf)